w3c/wai-website/pages/about/groups/task-forces/matf.md

 * [Mobile Accessibility: How WCAG 2.0 and Other W3C/WAI Guidelines Apply to Mobile &mdash; Working Draft](https://www.w3.org/TR/mobile-accessibility-mapping/) (and latest [Editor’s Draft](https://w3c.github.io/Mobile-A11y-TF-Note/))
 * [Guidance on Applying WCAG 2.2 to Mobile Applications (WCAG2Mobile) &mdash; Editor's Draft](https://w3c.github.io/matf/)

-## Contact the chair
+## Contact the task force

-If you have a question for the Mobile Accessibility Task Force, email the [chair](https://www.w3.org/groups/tf/mobile-a11y-tf/participants/#chairs) or the [W3C staff contact](https://www.w3.org/groups/tf/mobile-a11y-tf/participants/#staff).
+If you have a question for the Mobile Accessibility Task Force, email the [group](mailto:public-mobile-a11y-tf@w3.org) (<strong>Note:</strong> This email will go to a publicly archived mailing list).

+Alternatively, you can email the [W3C staff contact](https://www.w3.org/groups/tf/mobile-a11y-tf/participants/#staff).